hacs/integration/docs/developer/appdaemon.md

 When installing/upgrading it will scan the content in the latest release.

+If there are multiple releases in the repository the user have some options to install a specific version.
+The choices will be the last 5 releases and the default branch.

 #### If there are no releases

 It will scan files in the branch marked as default.